Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: SYZ fibrations on Log Calabi-Yau Surfaces and wall-crossing

 Notice that $l_i$ forms a ray starting from (the image of) $q_i$, whose direction is normal to the toric divisor that $q_i$.
 Hence, $\{l_i\}$ and the initial rays(walls) in Section \ref{subsec:GPS} coincide with each other, after identifying the interior of the polytope $\mbox{Int}\, P$ with $\mathbb{R}^2$ via the Legendre transform.

 We show that $\{l_i\}$ coupled with wall functions from Floer theory agrees with the initial scattering diagram $\mathfrak{D}^{GPS}_{in}$ in Section \ref{subsec:GPS}.
 Let us compute the wall-crossing transformation associated with the wall $l_i$.
-Our strategy is to first symplectically embed the neighborhood of the singular fibre $(\pi\circ p)^{-1}(V_i \setminus \partial P)$) into a simpler local model in \cite[Example 3.1.2]{A5}, the blowup $\WT{\C^2}$ of $\C^2$ at a generic point in the $x$-axis.
-It is crucial to have a $S^1$-invariant K\"ahler from on this region for this purpose.
-Our actual geometric situation is possibly different from this local model, in that the divisor containing $q_i$ may serve as a nontrivial sphere bubble in disc counting.
-However, this does not affect the Fukaya's trick across the wall $l_i$ by the topological reason, as $l_i$ is located on the opposite side of the divisor with respect to the singular fibre.
-Therefore the wall-crossing for $l_i$ should agree with that for the corresponding wall in \cite[Example 3.1.2]{A5}.
+Our strategy is to first symplectically embed the neighborhood of the singular fibre $(\pi\circ p)^{-1}(V_i \setminus \partial P)$ into a simpler local model in \cite[Example 3.1.2]{A5}, the blowup $\WT{\C^2}$ of $\C^2$ at a generic point in the $x$-axis.
+It is crucial to have a $S^1$-invariant K\"ahler form on this region for this purpose.
+Our actual geometric situation is possibly different from this local model, in that the divisor containing $q_i$ may serve as a nontrivial sphere bubble in disc counting, while in the local model only a part of the divisor appears (as the $x$-axis).
+However, this does not affect Fukaya's trick across the corresponding wall $l_i$, as $l_i$ is located away from this divisor, and hence no discs for Fukaya's trick across $l_i$ can interact with the divisor.
+Therefore the wall-crossing for $l_i$ agrees with that for the corresponding wall in \cite[Example 3.1.2]{A5}.

 The advantage of the latter is that one can detect the wall-crossing via the change of superpotentials whose computation is simpler.
 A similar idea was used in \cite{Y5}.
 One may regard the local coordinates $(x,y)$ above as coordinates on $\C^2$.
 By abuse of notation, let $\gamma$ denote the relative class in $\pi_2 (\WT{\C^2},\tilde{L})$ of the proper transform of the basic disc intersecting $x$-axis once.
 Similarly, we denote by $\delta$ the relative disc class of the one intersecting $y$-axis once.
 Then $\partial \gamma$ and $\partial \beta$ form a basis of $H_1(\tilde{L})$, and we can take $z^{\partial \gamma}$ and $z^{\partial \delta}$ as variables for the superpotential.
 It is not difficult to see that the wall-crossing transformation going across $l_i$ can be written in the form of